sinzlab/hlrn-access/README.md

 There are essentially **two** ways to use the HLRN cluster
 1. build a singularity/apptainer image, run it, ssh into the container on a compute node
-2. set up a conda/mamba environment on your scratch, ssh into the compute node, activate your conda/mamba environment
+2. set up a conda/mamba environment on your scratch, ssh into the compute node, activate your conda/mamba environment Both ways are described step by step in the following:

 # 1. Using the nodes with singularity